dmak/jaxb-xew-plugin/README.md

 </tr>
 </table>

-### Control file for substitution candidates
+### Control file

-Each control file line specifies a fully qualified class name or regex pattern (provided between slashes `/.../`) plus mode associated with it.
+This file allows to control how substituted classes (candidates) are handled.
+Each control file line specifies a fully qualified candidate class name or regex pattern (provided between slashes `/.../`) plus mode associated with it.

 The following control modes are available: